- There are no refunds for canceled scores.

 Canceling Your Score Without Score Preview

 If you choose to cancel your score on the deadline day, please do so during our business hours.
-If you have technical problems with canceling your score after business hours, we will not be able to extend the deadline.
+If you have technical problems canceling your score after business hours, we will not be able to extend the deadline.

 Canceling Your Score With Score Preview